rshn/image-grab/README.md

 # image-grab
-The script uses a python dictionary which includes the regular expressions to grab the image and the image information from a url.
-Now there is only one python file, wallpaper.py, and the database contains these sources:
+The script uses a json file which includes the regular expressions to grab the image and the image information from some urls.
+The config.json contains these sources:
 + http://photography.nationalgeographic.com/photography/photo-of-the-day/
 + http://xkcd.com/
 + http://abstrusegoose.com/